 Series A in 2016

-AiVita Biomedical is a biotechnology company focused on advancing commercial and clinical-stage programs that utilize curative and regenerative medicines.
-Founded in 2016 and based in Irvine, California, the company develops treatments for cancer, including a patient-specific immunotherapy targeting advanced cancers such as glioblastoma and ovarian cancer.
-Additionally, AiVita Biomedical is engaged in a preclinical program that involves human stem cells differentiated into retinal tissue sheets aimed at treating degenerative retinal diseases.
-The company's offerings also include a line of rejuvenating skincare products under the ROOT OF SKIN brand, which focuses on anti-aging solutions.
-Through its expertise in stem cell growth and differentiation, AiVita Biomedical aims to create safe and effective manufacturing systems that support its diverse therapeutic pipeline.
+AiVita Biomedical, Inc. is a biotechnology company focused on advancing commercial and clinical-stage programs that utilize curative and regenerative medicines.
+Founded in 2016 and based in Irvine, California, the company develops innovative treatments for cancer and vision loss, along with a line of rejuvenating skincare products.
+Its primary therapeutic candidate is a patient-specific immunotherapy aimed at treating advanced cancers, particularly glioblastoma and ovarian cancer.
+Additionally, AiVita Biomedical is exploring a preclinical program involving human stem cells to create sheets of retinal tissue for treating degenerative retinal diseases.
+The company’s portfolio also includes personalized vaccines for infectious diseases, enhancing the medical system's ability to combat emerging health threats.
+Through its expertise in stem cell growth and differentiation, AiVita Biomedical aims to deliver safe and effective therapies to patients in need.

 Spine Wave